Melissa Steininger, M. Sc.

 Steininger, Melissa; Marquardt, Alexander; Perusquía-Hernández, Monica; Lehnort, Marvin; Otsubo, Hiromu; Dollack, Felix; Kruijff, Ernst; Krüger, Björn; Kiyokawa, Kiyoshi; Riecke, Bernhard E.

-The Awe-some Spectrum: Self-Reported Awe Varies by Eliciting Scenery and Presence in Virtual Reality, and the User's Nationality Proceedings Article Forthcoming
+The Awe-some Spectrum: Self-Reported Awe Varies by Eliciting Scenery and Presence in Virtual Reality, and the User's Nationality Proceedings Article

-In: IEEE International Symposium on Mixed and Augmented Reality (ISMAR), Forthcoming.
+In: 2025 IEEE International Symposium on Mixed and Augmented Reality (ISMAR), pp. 1267-1277, 2025.

 @inproceedings{steininger2025c,